 This is an area in which some vegans might fall short, especially when you exercise a lot, as in the case of vegan bodybuilding.
 Vegetables will provide an abundance of certain vitamins and minerals, but similar to the fatty acids, others are not converted as well in the body.

 The main ones often missed are iron, zinc, and vitamin B12 as these are found in higher, more active amounts in animal products.
-That doesn’t mean that a vegan bodybuilder diet would be completely void of these nutrients, but the levels would be unlikely optimal.
+That doesn’t mean that a vegan bodybuilder diet would be completely void of these nutrients, but the levels might not be optimal.

 Workout nutrition for vegan bodybuilders

 Carbohydrates are responsible for performance whilst protein is needed for muscle growth.
 Both can be important around the workout, so timing might be useful to maximise results.